jasonpendrey/perfrun/README.md

-# perfrun
-This is the Burstorm public cloud server performance benchmarking suite.
+# The Burstorm Perfrun Server Benchmark Suite

 To get started, you must first clone this repo onto a Linux server or Desktop machine that you have login access to.
 The server should have about 4G of ram, have and have Ruby installed.
 Once you